frenchja/frenchja.github.com/source/_posts/2014-04-25-formatting-sweave-and-knitr-output-for-2-digits.markdown

 {% img /images/knitr-example.png %}

 ### Summary thus far
 The example above used data from R directly in a sentence in the Methods section (i.e., "We recruited 200 university undergraduates from an introductory psychology class.") and did so using the `\Sexpr{}` command in the [knitr](https://en.wikipedia.org/wiki/LaTeX) manuscript (i.e., knitr.Rnw).
-The `\Sexpr{}` command contained an `R` expression of the total number participants.
+The `\Sexpr{}` command contained an `R` expression to calculate the total number participants.
 This expression was evaluated and converted to LaTeX code when we ran the `knit()` function on the .Rnw file, which produces a .tex document.
-The .tex document contained no R code and was therefore ready to be compiled to a PDF using TeX Shop or pdf2latex.
+The .tex document contained no R code and was therefore ready to be compiled to a PDF using TeX Shop or pdf2latex in Terminal.app.

 ## Forcing knitr to round to 2 decimal places

-The default behavior works great *most* of the time.
+The default behavior of knitr works well *most* of the time.
 However, what if we didn't have whole numbers in our data table?
-What if we had percentages that we wanted to round down to 2 digits?
+What if we had percentages that we wanted to round down to 2 digits, as required by many journals?
 For example, the value `\Sexpr{pi}` would be evaluated and replaced with 3.141593 in the LaTeX file.
 One common problem, and part of [Yihui's motivation](https://stackoverflow.com/questions/11062497/how-to-avoid-using-round-in-every-sexpr) for replacing Sweave with [`knitr`](http://yihui.name/knitr/), is that `\Sexpr{}` doesn't automatically round digits.

-In Sweave, *each* value of pi would be encased in `round(pi,2)`.
+In Sweave (i.e., knitr's predecessor), *each* value of pi would have to be encased in `round(pi,2)`.
 Thus, we end up with `\Sexpr{round(pi,2)}`.
 Yihui fixed this problem by automatically rounding digits, the length of which is set with `options(digits=2)` in the knitr preamble in your .Rnw document.
 See below:

 ```tex Typical knitr preamble
 <<>>=